8bit2qubit/XboxFullScreenExperienceTool/README.md

 ### 1. Prepare Your System
 1. Download the latest `.msi` package from the [**Releases Page**](https://github.com/8bit2qubit/XboxFullScreenExperienceTool/releases/latest).
 2. Run the installer (administrator privileges required).
 3. Launch the tool from the desktop shortcut.
-If using a PC or laptop, select your preferred override mode.
+If using a PC or laptop, the tool will automatically select the recommended **`PhysPanelCS`** mode.
-    > **Note:** If you choose **`PhysPanelDrv`**, ensure you have completed the prerequisites listed above first.
+    > **Note:** If you are a desktop user and wish to use the alternative **`PhysPanelDrv`** mode, you can select it manually.
+Ensure you have completed the prerequisites listed above first.
 4. Click **“Enable Xbox Full Screen Experience”**.
 5.  **Restart your PC** for the changes to take effect.